xregistry/spec/core/spec.md

 ```

 Note:
-- The `id` of the source Resource MAY be different from the `id` of the target
+- The `RESOURCEid` of the source Resource MAY be different from the
-  Resource.
+  `RESOURCEid` of the target Resource.
 - The `xref` attribute MUST appear so a client can easily determine that this
   Resource is actually a cross-referenced Resource, and provide a URL to that
   targeted Resource (if ever needed).
 - All calculated attributes (such as the `defaultversionurl` and `versionsurl`)
-  MUST use the `id` of the source Resource not the target Resource.
-In this
+  MUST use the `RESOURCEid` of the source Resource not the target Resource.
+In
-  respect, users of this serialization would never know that this is a cross-
+  this respect, users of this serialization would never know that this is a
-  referenced Resource except for the presence of the `xref` attribute.
+  cross-referenced Resource except for the presence of the `xref` attribute.
 - The URL of the target Resource MUST be a relative URL of the form:
   `GROUPs/gID/RESOURCEs/rID`, and MUST reference a Resource within the same
   Registry.
 However, it MUST NOT point to itself.